padresb/BeatDrop-Music-Visualizer-MacOS/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------
 ## SCREEN-DEPENDENT RENDER MODE & PRESET PATCH FIXES
 Bring back the nostalgia from 2000s by fixing some old MilkDrop 1 presets behavior with Screen-Dependent Render Mode, making the visual way better.
-You are free to turn it off if you don't want it.
+You are free to turn it off if you don't want.

 I've also manually patch fixed all the bugged presets to look very/almost identical to MilkDrop 1/2.0.